Scroll Down For The Delicious Treats...

 Common Mistakes to Avoid

-5. Cutting the bread too soon before it cools
+6. Cutting the bread too early.
+It can crumble before setting.

 How I Like to Serve These